MicrosoftDocs/dynamics-365-project-operations/articles/environment/dsr-rights-requests.md

 - **Export/Receive** (Portability): Provide an electronic copy (in a machine-readable format) of personal data or personal information to the data subject.

 This guide outlines the technical procedures that a data controller organization can take to respond to a DSR request for personal data in Microsoft's cloud.

-For more details on data subject rights like the European Union General Data Protection Regulation (GDPR), and the California Consumer Privacy Act (CCPA) please visit the [California Consumer Privacy Act](https://learn.microsoft.com/compliance/regulatory/offering-ccpa).
+For more details on data subject rights like the European Union General Data Protection Regulation (GDPR), and the California Consumer Privacy Act (CCPA), see [California Consumer Privacy Act](https://learn.microsoft.com/compliance/regulatory/offering-ccpa).

 ## How this guide can help you meet your controller responsibilities